Clara Schumann: Performance repertoire

 During her lifetime, Schumann was an internationally renowned concert pianist.
 Over 1,300 concert programs from her performances throughout Europe between 1831 through 1889 have been preserved.
 She championed the works of her husband and other contemporaries such as Brahms, Chopin and Mendelssohn.

-The Schumanns were admirers of Chopin, especially of Variations on "Là ci darem la mano", and she played the piece herself.
+The Schumanns were admirers of Chopin, especially of his Variations on "Là ci darem la mano", and she played the piece herself.
 When she was 14 and her future husband 23, he wrote to her:

 In her early years, her repertoire, selected by her father, was showy and in the style common to the time, with works by Friedrich Kalkbrenner, Adolf von Henselt, Sigismond Thalberg, Henri Herz, Johann Peter Pixis, Carl Czerny and her own compositions.
 She turned to including compositions by Baroque composers such as Domenico Scarlatti and Johann Sebastian Bach, but performed especially contemporary music by Chopin, Mendelssohn and her husband, whose music did not attain popularity until the 1850s.

 In 1835, she performed her Piano Concerto in A minor with the Leipzig Gewandhaus Orchestra, conducted by Mendelssohn.
 On 4 December 1845, she premiered Robert Schumann's Piano Concerto in Dresden.
 Following the advice of Brahms she performed Mozart's Piano Concerto in C minor at the Hanoverian court and in Leipzig.

+Along with Arabella Goddard she was one of the first woman pianists to perform Beethoven's Hammerklavier Sonata in public, doing so on two occasions before 1856.
 Her busiest years as a performer were between 1856 and 1873, after her husband's death.
 During this period, she experienced success as a performer in Britain, where her 1865 performance of Beethoven's Piano Concerto in G major was met with enormous applause.
 As a chamber musician, she often gave concerts with violinist Joachim.
 In her later career, she frequently accompanied lieder singers in recitals.